BRISBANE PAEDIATRIC PHYSIO SERVICES

 This occurs when a baby is either unable or uncomfortable with crawling and rather uses their hands and feet to shuffle their bottom to get around.
 This usually occurs around 9 months.

 W-sitting is the position in which children sit with knees bent, feet tucked under, bottom resting on the floor between their legs, and legs out to either side.

-Treatment will vary on a case-by-case basis, however the most common modalities of treatment will include education on your child’s presentation and how they can improve, providing tailored exercises and specific activities that will be aimed at improving a certain skill, direct, hands-on physiotherapy, and if required, prescription of equipment and aids that will support your child’s development if required.
+A paediatric physio treatment will vary on a case-by-case basis; however, the most common modalities of treatment will include education on your child’s presentation and how they can improve, providing tailored exercises and specific activities that will be aimed at improving a certain specific skill, direct, hands-on child physiotherapy, and if required, prescription of equipment and aids that will support your child’s development if required.